juliendelplanque/FamixNG-Tutorial/src-benoit/BindTwoMetamodels.md

 ## Why

 - Extend a metamodel
-  - AST -->  AST Java
+  - AST →  AST Java
-- Link similar entity between two metamodels
+- Link similar entities between two metamodels
-  - FAMIX Outgoing invocation --> FAST Method Invocation
+  - FAMIX Outgoing invocation → FAST Method Invocation
+  - A Pharo Method in our presentation → a real Pharo method

 ## How